bizley/Yii-AjaxDropDown/PARAMETERS.md

 _string_ Additional CSS style of the result element displayed when AJAX returns no matching records.

 ## onRemove
-_string_ JavaScript expression to be called when a result is removed from the list.
+_string_ JavaScript expression to be called when a result is removed from the list.<br>
 Available js variables:
 - _id_ - ID of the removed result,
 - _selection_ - list of all selected results (after removing).

 ## onSelect
-_string_ JavaScript expression to be called when a result is selected from the list.
+_string_ JavaScript expression to be called when a result is selected from the list.<br>
 Available js variables:
 - _id_  - ID of the selected result,
 - _label_ - label of the selected result,
 - _selection_ - list of all selected results (after adding).

 ## pagerBegin
-_string_ HTML string of the beginning of the actual page / total pages indicator, default ''.
+_string_ HTML string of the beginning of the actual page / total pages indicator, default ''.<br>
 Bootstrap sets to ```'<span class="badge pull-right">'```.

 ## pagerEnd
-_string_ HTML string of the ending of the actual page / total pages indicator, default ''.
+_string_ HTML string of the ending of the actual page / total pages indicator, default ''.<br>
 Bootstrap sets to ```'</span>'```.

 ## previousBegin
-_string_ HTML string of the beginning of the 'previous' link on the results list, default ''.
+_string_ HTML string of the beginning of the 'previous' link on the results list, default ''.<br>
 Bootstrap sets to ```'<small><span class="glyphicon glyphicon-chevron-left"></span> '```.

 ## previousClass
-_string_ CSS class of the 'previous' link on the results list in addition to 'ajaxDropDownPrev'.
+_string_ CSS class of the 'previous' link on the results list in addition to 'ajaxDropDownPrev'.<br>
 Bootstrap adds 'pull-left btn'.

 ## previousEnd
-_string_ HTML string of the ending of the 'previous' link on the results list, default ''.
+_string_ HTML string of the ending of the 'previous' link on the results list, default ''.<br>
 Bootstrap sets to ```'</small>'```.

 ## previousStyle
-_string_ Additional CSS style of the 'previous' link on the results list.
+_string_ Additional CSS style of the 'previous' link on the results list.<br>
 Bootstrap sets to 'clear:none;'.

 ## progressBar
-_string_ HTML string of the loading results indicator, default ''.
+_string_ HTML string of the loading results indicator, default ''.<br>
-Bootstrap sets to ```'<div class="progress" style="width:90%;margin:0 auto"><div class="progress-bar progress-bar-info progress-bar-striped active" role="progressbar" style="width:100%">{LOADING}</div></div>'```.
+Bootstrap sets to ```'<div class="progress" style="width:90%;margin:0 auto"><div class="progress-bar progress-bar-info progress-bar-striped active" role="progressbar" style="width:100%">{LOADING}</div></div>'```.<br>
 _{LOADING}_ tag used here is replaced with translated 'Loading' string.

 ## recordClass